 Urban renewal and slum clearance occurred between the 1930s and 1960s and was a process that replaced former black communities with housing projects and stadiums and coliseums, a process that also help developed the Atlanta ghetto.

 Examples can be seen with the once famous Buttermilk Bottom neighborhood being demolished to make way for the Atlanta Civic Arena, or the historic areas of Mechanicsville, Peoplestown and Summerhill who all experience much urban renewal due to their close location of downtown.

 Atlanta’s Culture Changed

-A city that probably has the most southern history has seen the most changes within its community due to the process of gentrification in the urban Atlanta neighborhoods as well a complete cultured change.
+A city that probably has the most southern history, especially with Atlanta black history being well known, has seen the most changes within its community due to the process of gentrification in the urban Atlanta neighborhoods as well a complete cultured change.

 With the streets once being centered in the housing projects, especially during the days of the local gangs or cliques like the Diablos of the West Side and Down By Law of the East Side, it seems only right for the city to suffer a loss after they all were demolished.

-With the housing projects being the base of the streets, many had to relocate as the city began the process removing its history, from tearing down the public housing complexes to renaming the streets, like Simpson Road is now Joseph Boone, Ashby Road is now Joseph Lowery, and Bankhead Highway is now the Donald Lee Hollowell Parkway.
+With the housing projects being the base of the streets within the Atlanta ghetto, many had to relocate as the city began the process removing its history, from tearing down the public housing complexes to renaming the streets, like Simpson Road is now Joseph Boone, Ashby Road is now Joseph Lowery, and Bankhead Highway is now the Donald Lee Hollowell Parkway.

 During the 1990s and early parts of the 2000s, Atlanta was considered as the most dangerous city in America, even though government statistics due often over exaggerate, currently the city of Atlanta is far from holding that title.